 Oakland County Michigan

-And while Oakland County has been hit as hard as just about anybody with this recession the past 5 or 6 years, those amenities and by products of the good times are still here.
+And while Oakland County was hit as hard as just about anybody during the lousy economy and the housing crisis, those amenities and by products of the good times are still here.
 Oakland County provides a high quality of life for any lifestyle.
 Countless outdoor recreation opportunities are available- ski areas, public fishing sites, public and private golf courses, more than 1468 lakes and approximately 89,000 acres of public recreation land.
 Significant entertainment venues include DTE and Meadowbrook outdoor theaters, Cranbrook, and the Detroit Zoo to name a few.

-Lake Orion MI Lake Orion MI encompases Orion Township and The Village of Lake Orion located just north of exit 81 off I-75.
+Lake Orion MI Lake Orion MI encompasses Orion Township and The Village of Lake Orion located just north of exit 81 off I-75.

 Oxford MI Oxford MI is located just north of Lake Orion.